PHYSIOTH 1001 - Physiotherapy Exercise Prescription and Activity

 Assessment Task Task Type Weighting Learning Outcome Examination Summative 40% 1, 2, 3, 4, 5 Assignment Summative 20% 3, 4, 5 Continuous Assessment Formative & Summative 40% 1, 2, 3, 4, 5

-Assessment DetailExamination (40%) – The examination consists of two parts:1.
-Students will complete a 1-hour written examination (20%) covering the entire course content, which will be held during the University examination period.
-Students will be required to complete a variety of different types of questions to demonstrate their achievement of the course learning outcomes.2.
-A practical examination (20%) will also be held in the University examination period.
+Assessment DetailExamination (40%) – A practical examination will be held in the University's examination period.
 Students will work with a simulated patient to demonstrate skills in conducting safe and appropriate assessments and interventions regarding exercise and activity prescription.
 A viva will also be conducted within the practical examination.

 Assignment (20%) - Students will be presented with a case, and asked to plan and justify an exercise/activity assessment and intervention for the patient with reference to the research literature.
 Students will be required to consider motivational factors as part of the intervention planning.